 - We are therefore asking that people only share a pew with members of the same household.

-- As our building is large we have arranged the pews to be 3metres apart, which combined with the height of the building means that there are less risks than in most indoor spaces
+- As our building is large we have arranged the pews to be further apart than normal, which combined with the height of the building means that there are less risks than in most indoor spaces

 Concluding committal prayers